MarkhamLee/internet-and-iot-data-platform/README.md

     * I use Roon Music Server to manage my music catalog and listen to services like Tidal and Qubuz, tentative plan is to explore their API and potentially see if I can add "now playing" or even controls to Grafana and/or maybe create a separate web page that I bring Grafana into.
 * **Iot/Smart Devices:**
     * The [Zigbee2MQTT library](https://www.zigbee2mqtt.io/guide/getting-started/) to receive data from Zigbee enabled devices for room temperature and humidity [DONE]
-    * Trackinig the Power consumption of my gaming rig, clusters and the devices I used for all my tinkering via TP Link Kasa smart plugs [nearly done]
+    * Trackinig the Power consumption of my gaming rig, clusters and the devices I used for all my tinkering via TP Link Kasa smart plugs [DONE]
     * Air Quality (PM2.5 and PM10) via Nova PM SDS011 sensors in concert with Raspbery Pis [DONE]

 The repo contains the the code for the Airflow Dags (written in TaskFlow API format), custom plugins for connecting to things like InfluxDB and the code for ingesting data from the IoT devices.
 It also has the extended but not quite custom Docker image I used for Airflow (*so it has all of my Python dependencies*).
 Plan is to continuously add data sources and then update the repo accordingly.